What Is the Cost to Sell a House in North Carolina?

 A concession is when a home seller agrees to use a portion of their sale proceeds to cover some or all of a buyer’s closing costs.
 The exact amount of these potential costs will depend on what’s happening in your North Carolina market and selling situation.
 Davis says high interest rates and increased home prices have shifted North Carolina’s housing market and seller strategies.

 Although sellers are not required to make concessions, you may want to increase the chances of your home standing out in a sea of listings.
-Concessions and credit are bargaining chips during negotiations with an interested buyer.
+Concessions and credits are bargaining chips during negotiations with an interested buyer.
 Some common seller concessions and buyer incentives in a home sale include:

-- Home inspection fees: Sellers may offer to pay this cost, which can range from $296-$424 depending on the square footage
+- Home inspection fees: Sellers may offer to pay this cost, which can range from $296-$424 depending on the square footage.

 - Buyer’s home warranty: This is a common carrot to give buyers more peace of mind.
 This can range from $450-$600.

-- Repair credit: Seller credits vary (and reduce your net proceeds)
+- Repair credit: Seller credits vary (and reduce your net proceeds).

 - Property taxes: Sellers may offer a credit to cover some of the buyer’s upcoming property taxes.